quantaosun/Ambertools-OpenMM-MD/README.md

 ```
 jupyter notebook Ambertools-OpenMM-MD.ipynb
 ```
-## If you can not open your notebook for the very first time, try upgrade something as suggested in
+## If you can not open your notebook for the very first time, try upgrading something as suggested in
 https://github.com/jupyter/notebook/issues/5014

 ```
 pip install --upgrade jupyter_client
 ```
-Obviously there will be some little thing like if you use MacOS, you need deal with ```wget``` usually is not installed by default. so you may need to use ```brew``` to install ```wget```.
+There will be some little things like if you use macOS, you need to deal with ```wget``` usually is not installed by default. so you may need to use ```brew``` to install ```wget```.
 Have a look at https://stackoverflow.com/questions/33886917/how-to-install-wget-in-macos

-# Run the simulation with Google's free GPU if you don't have a good local computer to support you finsh you work.
+# Simulate with Google's free GPU if you don't have a good local computer to support you finish your work.
 <img width="1015" alt="image" src="https://user-images.githubusercontent.com/75652473/171800298-8b9ca368-cdbc-440e-8a79-87ba10423bf7.png">

 # WARNING

-Warning1, H++ webserver troubleshooting, If you consistently meet problems about missing residues that can not be fixed by PDBfixer, you are suggested to use predicted structures from AlphaFold2 https://alphafold.ebi.ac.uk/ (for example, right) instead of PDB bank version (for example, left).
-There will be some weird looking branches, but that is fine to carry on.
-And please delete any repeated chains if it has multiple chains, to increse simulation speed, also to minimise the chances to have unnecessary errors in relation to multiple chains.
+Warning1, H++ webserver troubleshooting, If you consistently meet problems with missing residues that PDBfixer can not fix, you are suggested to use predicted structures from AlphaFold2 https://alphafold.ebi.ac.uk/ (for example, right) instead of PDB bank version (for example, left).
+There will be some weird-looking branches, but that is fine to carry on.
+And please delete any repeated chains if it has multiple chains to increase simulation speed, and also to minimise the chances of having unnecessary errors about multiple chains.
 ![image](https://user-images.githubusercontent.com/75652473/171746366-5f17177f-b69f-42f4-815c-64b06bd2b074.png)

 Warning2.
 Ambertools' "reduce" and open babel sometimes gives the wrong H number.
-For example, it was accidentally adding an H to a carbonyl group or adding an extra H to an aromatic ring it shouldn't.
-There will be an error saying "electro number is odd" in this case, you should carefully check the chemical structure after hydrogen addition.
-If "reduce" or Obabel keeps adding the wrong number, please consider using Pymol's "h_add" to add H to small molecules and compare to the result out of "reduce" or Obabel.
+For example, it was accidentally adding an H to a carbonyl group or adding an extra H to an aromatic ring it shouldn't have.
+There will be an error saying, "electro number is odd" in this case, you should carefully check the chemical structure after hydrogen addition.
+If "reduce" or Obabel keeps adding the wrong number, please consider using Pymol's "h_add" to add H to small molecules and compare it to the result out of "reduce" or Obabel.
 The error is currently unclear why it happens, but the error always adds more H, not less, to the best of my knowledge.

 <img width="766" alt="image" src="https://user-images.githubusercontent.com/75652473/171793595-575c067c-6de3-4f59-ae31-fdfc1021be18.png">